-Seven NCAA Championships

-Rokos, 62, is the 11th and longest tenured head coach in CU ski history, has guided Colorado to six national championships, winning NCAA crowns in 1991, 1995, 1998, 1999, 2006 and 2011.
-In addition, his Buffaloes have won individual titles (32 total) in 14 different years.
+Rokos, 63, is the 11th and longest tenured head coach in CU ski history, has guided Colorado to seven national championships, winning NCAA crowns in 1991, 1995, 1998, 1999, 2006, 2010 and 2013.
+In addition, his Buffaloes have won individual titles (34 total) in 15 different years.
 That first team title came in his first season as head coach, a unique accomplishment in any sport, and served as a bookend for the school as it came on the heels of CU’s first in football.

-Only eight coaches in CU history have coached their teams longer than Rokos has been at the reins of the ski team; all eight coached at least 22 seasons and Rokos is the ninth to coach a team for two decades.
-With all of his teams qualifying for the NCAA Championships, his 22 trips to nationals are the second most by any coach in school history.
+Only five coaches in CU history have coached their teams longer than Rokos has been at the reins of the ski team; all eight coached at least 24 seasons as Rokos became the ninth to coach a team for two decades.
+He will tie Frank Prentup for fifth on the list this winter, and with all of his teams qualifying for the NCAA Championships, his 23 trips to nationals are the second most by any coach in school history.

 One of Rokos’ greatest accomplishments since taking over the program has been turning what was once essentially an individual sport, pulling divergent skiers—men and women, Nordic and Alpine, into a team event at CU.
 Prior to his arrival, the two units rarely saw each other prior to the national championships, as they trained and raced separately.
 But it was his philosophy, to be an educator as well as a coach, to understand the physical and psychological significance of a student-athlete and to introduce harmony and mutual support that has made it a more unified program.
 Credit Rokos himself for the strong camaraderie because there is very little that he asks of his skiers that he doesn’t do himself.
 That includes 6 a.m. ice hockey games, off-season dryland training, mountain bike rides from Boulder to Winter Park and back, hiking Pikes Peak, playing soccer and rollerblading through Boulder.